JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 #### The fitted_params method

 A `fitted_params` method may be optionally overloaded.
-It's purpose is to provide MLJ accesss to a user-friendly representation of the learned parameters of the model (as opposed to the hyperparameters).
+It's purpose is to provide MLJ access to a user-friendly representation of the learned parameters of the model (as opposed to the hyperparameters).
 They must be extractable from `fitresult`.